marklcrns/my-zettelkasten/c9edab1b.md

 ## Resources

-- _The Power of Habit_ by Charles Duhigg
-  - Appendix: A Reader's Guide to Using These Ideas
+[^1]: The Power of Habit by Charles Duhigg - Appendix: A Reader's Guide to Using These Ideas